oweidner/i2crelay/README.md

-# I2CRelay: A library to control relay boards via the PCF8574 I2C I/O extender
+# I2CRelay: A library and command line tool to control PCF8574 I2C relay boards

-I2CRelay is a small Python library that provides a simple API for controlling multiple relay boards connected to a PCF8574 I2C I/O expander.
+I2CRelay is a small Python library that provides a simple API for controlling multiple relay boards that are connected to a PCF8574 I2C I/O expander.

-This library was designed with the following hardware in mind:
+This library was tested with the following hardware:

 - PCF8574 I2C I/O Expansion Board (http://a.co/bdogwFe)
 - SainSmart 8-Channel Relay Module (http://a.co/48AtFQ6)

-You can solder it together into a single unit:
+You can solder those together into a single unit like this:

 [![Relay Board](https://raw.githubusercontent.com/oweidner/i2crelay/media/img/relay_small.jpeg)](https://raw.githubusercontent.com/oweidner/i2crelay/media/img/relay_fullsize.jpg)